KPSKB/nanopb_demo/README.md

     - Green LED: This can be changed using the proto messages.
     - Yellow LED: Signals that data processing is ongoing.
     - Red LED: Signals possible data loss or error in protobuf decoding.

+## Test Results

+UART communication and LED control using protobuffers are working correctly, incorrectly formatted messages did not cause any issues.
+The system remained stable under heavy message loads.